bkielbasa/developer20/content/post/refactoring-for-better-testability/index.md

 }
 {{< / highlight >}}

-Before starting the server a new `os.Signal` channel is created where you'll receive a signal that it's the time to stop the process.
-You use our `shutdown()` function to stop the HTTP server and exit.
+Before starting the server a new `os.Signal` channel is created where we'll receive a signal that it's the time to stop the process.
+We use our `shutdown()` function to stop the HTTP server and exit.

 ## Writing the first test

-Your test will contain three steps: creating a new project, getting a list of available projects, and checking if our new brand project is visible on the list.
+Our test will contain three steps: creating a new project, getting a list of available projects, and checking if our new brand project is visible on the list.
 Let's rename the test name to `TestAddingNewProject` and update its code to fit the requirements.
 Every time a new (unique) project name will be created to make sure if the project was created with the correct name.

 {{< highlight golang >}}
   name := uuid.New().String()